 We will be bringing back a networking event to our Skokie office this summer called the Conscious Practitioner Forum.
 This event ran for 3 years in Skokie before taking a hiatus.
 The Conscious Practitioner Forum is a chance for practitioners to discuss alternative forms of practicing which often extend beyond traditional counseling.
-This event meets on a Sunday afternoon and has more of a discussion portion in addition to mixing and mingling.
-It tends to fit the suburban location better, as we’ve found more of a community of therapists in the suburbs who want to come together to have these conversations.
-Over time, this event tends to lead to referral sources thinking about Skylight for sending clients our way
+This event meets on a Sunday afternoon.
+It has more of a discussion portion in addition to mixing and mingling.
+It tends to fit the suburban location better.
+We’ve found more of a community of therapists in the suburbs who want to come together to have these conversations.
+Over time, this event tends to lead to referral sources thinking about Skylight for sending clients our way.

 Q6: Do you see that the downtown office helps the suburban office or the other way around or maybe both directions equally?

 Since the suburban location came first, it often feels like that office helps the city location.
 Perhaps if the city location existed first it would feel the other way around.
 I think that there is something about the first office which ends up feeling like the home base.